tadeodonegana/tadeodonegana.github.io/src/content/post/how-to-add-mcp-server-cursor/index.md

 If any trouble is shown, please check your Jira credentials, or feel free to comment on this post to receive assistance.

 With the Jira MCP integrated, we can now prompt Cursor (Chat or Composer) to utilize this new capability.
-For instance, you might ask Cursor's AI to pull in information from Jira and act on it.
+For instance, you might ask Cursor's to pull in information from Jira and act on it.
 Here's an example prompt:

 ```text
 Read my Jira tickets, specifically from a project called PLATFORM.
 Find tickets with the tag personal-web and implement them.
 My user is Tadeo Donegana Braunschweig.